 File Your Claim Immediately & Urge the Insurance Carrier to Promptly Process the Claim

 Homeowner's policies generally require policyholders to file their claim as soon as reasonably possible.
 This means that you should call your insurance company to provide notice of the claim at the earliest opportunity.
 The insurer may require that you file a “sworn proof of loss.”
 This document should include an itemization of all items that were damaged or destroyed by the fire.
 It is especially important to promptly pursue your fire damage claim if other properties were destroyed by a massive fire.
 If you are tardy in filing a claim, your claim may become last priority among the fire damage claims made to your insurance carrier.
 This can mean a substantial delay in payment in your claim because the insurance carrier might take longer to get an insurance adjuster out to inspect your property.
 When you are making a claim, you should be prepared to provide the following information:

 - Description of damaged property

 - Any temporary repairs needed to mitigate loss

 - Property condition

 - List of damaged contents

-Activities and communications with the insurance company should be meticulously documented, which includes telephone calls, letters, proof of mailing, emails and documents sent or received.
-When you talk on the telephone or in person with the insurance company, you should take notes and confirm the conversation in writing with a follow up letter.
+Activities and communications with the insurance company should be meticulously documented, which includes telephone calls, letters, proof of mailing, emails, and documents sent or received.
+When you talk on the telephone or in person with the insurance company, you should take notes and confirm the conversation in writing with a follow up communication.
 When your insurance carrier requests documents from you, it is important that you keep the original and provide copies to the insurer.

 Inventory All Items Damaged & Avoid Discarding Anything